Nigel2392/jsext/README.md

 The before mentioned build flags are already set in the build scripts.

 There is also a server.go file when initializing the project with the `-init` flag.
 This file can be used to quickly serve the project for development.

+## Binary sizes
+When compiling with the regular go compiler, the binary sizes can get pretty big.
+We do implement a page loader, but this may not be your way to go.
+This is why we recomment starting out with TinyGO, as the binary sizes are much smaller, but even that could get up to 2MB without any optimizations.
+If you do suffer binary size issues, you can try to use the `-ldflags="-s -w"` flag when compiling with the regular go compiler.
+When compiling with TinyGO, you can try to use the `-no-debug` flag, which will remove debug information from the binary.
+There are also some great optimization tools for WebAssembly, such as WasmOpt, which can be used to optimize the binary size, or speed.
+You can find more information about ***wasm-opt** [here](https://github.com/WebAssembly/binaryen)*. wasm-opt .\static\main.wasm -o=".\static\main.wasm" -Oz --shrink-level=3 --optimize-level=3